AnnaG89/thenbteam.github.io/README.md

 Web development
 Jensen Education System Development

-- Responsibility in the project: Front end
+Responsibility in the project:
+  - Front end
-- Technologies I used in the project: html5, css3, js, jQuery, Bootstrap, Ajax,
+Technologies I used in the project:
+  - html5
+  - css3
+  - js
+  - jQuery
+  - Bootstrap
+  - Ajax
+  - JSON